Posted by MooreCo Inc on May 13, 2021 5:03:23 PM

 For Helping Individuals Flourish

 Dr. Fagundes says that although teens do thrive on social interaction, there is a “loner myth” that states that teens can and shouldn’t be alone.
 He says that this isn’t always true and that some students actually thrive while working, learning, or being on their own.
 This was a curious trend throughout the pandemic.
 Although there has been learning loss with less in-person school, some students have actually thrived being able to work and concentrate alone at home without distraction.
 The trick now for educators welcoming students back is providing them with a space similar to what they had at home, helping to eliminate distraction and promote concentration.
-The Schoolworks Carrels are perfectly designed to help each student concentrate on the work at hand.
-A few carrels placed throughout the room give individual learners who may be easily distracted or overstimulated the option to learn and think alone.
-For those who need some time out, the Koil Reading Nook provides a space for downtime and solo reading or study in a calm, curved shape that provides a rest for body and mind.
+The MooreCo Privacy Pods are perfectly designed to help each student concentrate on the work at hand.
+A few pods placed throughout the room give individual learners who may be easily distracted or overstimulated the option to learn and think alone.
+For those who need some time out, they provide a space for downtime and solo reading or study.

 For Keeping Students Engaged